 - This is the chance to follow a Western Wilds road trip.
-Among the options, visit the heritage town of Zeehan, and take the easy onehour return walk along the Spray Tunnel, an abandoned 100-metre train tunnel that once led to a silver mine.

-- All aboard the West Coast Wilderness
+Among the options, visit the heritage town of Zeehan, and take the easy one-hour return walk along the Spray Tunnel, an abandoned 100-metre train tunnel that once led to a silver mine. - All aboard the West Coast Wilderness Railway, through rare rainforest and pioneering history. - Add pretty Hogarth Falls for a stroll around the lively west-coast town of Strahan. - Watch the sunset at Ocean Beach. - Overnight in Strahan.

-Railway.
-Departing from Queenstown or

-Strahan, journey through rare rainforest and pioneering history.

-- Add pretty Hogarth Falls for a stroll around the lively west-coast town of Strahan.

-- Watch the sunset at Ocean Beach.

-- Overnight in Strahan.